 Memory loss and lapses happen to all of us – it’s a natural occurrence due to the amount of information we accumulate and carry in our brains.
 However, once we or our loved ones reach a certain age, we start to wonder: is this normal memory loss?
 Or is it something more serious.

-“Dementia and dementia-like issues are common among older individuals, especially as they age,” Michelle says.
+“Dementia and dementia-like issues are common among older individuals, especially as they age,” Beth says.
 “However, dementia is not a normal part of the aging process.
 It is a disease for which we currently have no cure, but if it is diagnosed in the early stages, there are medications and treatments that can help improve quality of life and maintain cognitive function for as long as possible.”

-This is why, Michelle states, it’s important to understand what the normal signs of memory loss are, and when memory loss signifies something more serious.
-“Serious memory loss does not always mean dementia or Alzheimer’s disease,” Michelle says.
+This is why, Beth states, it’s important to understand what the normal signs of memory loss are, and when memory loss signifies something more serious.
+“Serious memory loss does not always mean dementia or Alzheimer’s disease,” Beth says.
 “There are other causes of memory loss such as medication interaction, infections or other underlying health issues.
 That’s another reason why any concerning memory loss should be looked into as soon as possible, because the cause could be something treatable.”

 Do you know the ten early signs of dementia?
 We’ve listed them below, as well as what “normal,” age-related memory lapses can look like so you can better determine what the situation is for you or a loved one.